17.10.2020

 4. Within a week, remove the foam that forms on top.

-7. We move to a cold place, storage room / basement.
+7. Move to a cold place, pantry/basement.

 The preparation can be eaten after 40-45 days.

-Salad with chicken for the winter
+Chicken salad for the winter

 Products:

-• 1.5 kg of chickens;
+• 1.5 kg chickens;

 • 500 gr.
 Luke;